I’ve had the opportunity to try Great Lakes Gelatin Collagen Hydrolysate supplement. Find out how it’s been working for me!

 This post is sponsored by Great Lakes Gelatin.
 These partnerships are what make Running on Happy possible.
 Thank you for your support!

 As many of you probably know by now, I’ve taken some serious time off from running while working through a case of hamstring tendinitis.
 It’s been a stubborn injury and I was sidelined for eight weeks.
 I’ve recently begun incorporating running back into my life and I’m so grateful I can now run a mile pain-free!
-I attribute that to plenty of rest and recovery, as well as complementary exercises and physical therapy.
+I attribute that to plenty of rest and recovery, as well as complementary exercises and physical therapy, and health supplements that helped my body to recover.
+I know there are many supplements that are great for recovery from an injury, and you can buy peptides and other types of supplements online.
+I’ll be talking about one of these supplements below.

 Through the month of January I completed the Burpees, Planks, and Push-Ups challenge.
 This challenge was amazing.
 My body composition changed in ways I didn’t expect and I felt great.
 This month I’ve been focusing on the Supermans, Squats, and Twists challenge.
 So far I’m feeling really, really good.
 I’ve continued with the burpees, planks, and push-ups, too, as well as cycling 4-5 days each week.
 I’m so grateful I was able to keep my fitness level up throughout my recovery.
 Cycling and burpees aren’t the same as running, but they’re definitely a close second!